friday963/aws-security-specialty-notes/README.md

             - Finally as another example of requiring overlapping privileges, if we had the same identity policy, but an empty permissions boundary applied to the user they would have no privileges because there was no boundary giving permissions to Ec2.
     - SCP
         - Specify the max permissions for an OU
+        - Granularly specifies maximum permissions for all accounts.
+        - Ensures member accounts stay within control guidelines.
+        - Must enable all features within the organization.
+        - Do not necessarily affect users in the management account.
+        - Always trumps all lower level policies.
     - Session policies
         - Used with assumeRole* API actions